vincentminutella/lambda-api-gateway/README.md

-##  API Gateway POST route to an SQS queue with a lambda trigger writing a todo list item to a dynamodb table with Node Middleware
+##  API Gateway POST route to an SQS queue with a lambda trigger writing a todo list item to a dynamodb table with Node middleware

 Tested using ThunderClient via the public API invokation URI with an example data structure: